Quick Start

 This guide will assist you in setting up and running tests against your API using our platform.
 By the end, you'll have:

-• Executed tests against your API using the Self-Hosted mode
+- Executed tests against your API using on your machine

 Prerequisites